smblott-github/delivery/README.md

    - `delivery -n tuner -c cat`

 `delivery` connects the client to the server via a Unix domain socket in `/tmp`.
-When this first client connects, the server calls the command (as indicated above), and arranges for the command's output to be provide as the standard input to the client's command (`cat`, here).
+When this first client connects, the server calls the command (`sh encode.sh`, here), and arranges for the command's standard output to be delivered as the standard input to the client's command (`cat`, here).
 The standard output of the client is the MP3 stream.